Live and Let Die (film): Plot

 Three MI6 agents are killed under mysterious circumstances within 24 hours in the United Nations headquarters in New York City, in New Orleans, and the small Caribbean nation of San Monique, while monitoring the operations of the island's dictator, Dr. Kananga.
 James Bond, Agent 007, is sent to New York to investigate.
 Kananga is also in New York, visiting the United Nations.
-After Bond arrives, his driver is assassinated by Whisper, one of Kananga's men, while driving Bond to Felix Leiter of the Central Intelligence Agency (CIA).
+After Bond arrives, his driver is killed by Whisper, one of Kananga's men, while driving Bond to Felix Leiter of the Central Intelligence Agency (CIA).
 Bond is nearly killed in the ensuing car crash.

 Glastron speedboats in the Louisiana boat chase.
 The boat chase scene was filmed in the Bayou Des Allemands.

 The killer's licence plate leads Bond to Harlem, where he meets Mr. Big, a mob boss who runs a chain of restaurants throughout the United States, but Bond and the CIA do not understand why the most powerful black gangster in New York works with an unimportant island's leader.
-Bond meets Solitaire, a beautiful tarot reader who has the power of the Obeah and can see both the future and remote events in the present.
+Bond meets Solitaire, a tarot reader who has the power of the Obeah and can see both the future and remote events in the present.
 Mr. Big demands that his henchmen kill Bond, but Bond overpowers them and escapes with the help of CIA agent Strutter.
 Bond flies to San Monique, where he meets Rosie Carver, a local CIA agent.
 They meet up with Bond's ally Quarrel Jr., who takes them by boat near Solitaire's home.
 When Bond suspects Rosie of being a double agent for Kananga, Rosie tries to escape but is killed remotely by Kananga.
 Bond then uses a stacked deck of tarot cards that show only "The Lovers" to trick Solitaire into thinking that fate is meant for them; Bond then seduces her.
-Having lost her virginity and thus her ability to foretell the future, Solitaire realises she would be killed by Kananga, so she agrees to co-operate with Bond.
+Having lost her virginity and thus her ability to foretell the future, Solitaire realises she will be killed by Kananga, so she agrees to co-operate with Bond.
 The next day, Bond and Solitaire discover that Kananga has large poppy fields hidden from view.